minio/docs/source/administration/minio-console.rst

 Select the row for the bucket or object to browse.

 Select :guilabel:`Create Bucket` to create a new bucket on the deployment.
+MinIO validates bucket names.
+To see the rules for bucket names, select :guilabel:`View Bucket Naming Rules`.

+While creating a bucket, you can enable :ref:`versioning <minio-bucket-versioning>`, :ref:`object locking <minio-object-locking>`, bucket size (quota) limits, and :ref:`retention rules <minio-object-locking-retention-modes>` (which require versioning).

 MinIO recommends no more than 500,000 buckets per deployment.

 Each bucket has :guilabel:`Manage` and :guilabel:`Browse` buttons.